Levonmov0/FFNN-From-Scratch/README.md

 * Two hidden layers
 * Output layer

-Each layer performs an affine transformation followed by a nonlinear activation (configurable via a layer-size list).
+Each layer performs a transformation followed by a nonlinear activation (configurable via a layer-size list).

 ---